The Secret to Understand Fast-Talking Native English Speakers

-📝 At school, you learn how to pronounce sounds perfectly and complete full English sentences – but out in the real world, the words you learned in the classroom SOUND DIFFERENT!
-Fast-talking English speakers often connect words and delete or change sounds when speaking natural pace – so what you *expect* to hear and what you *do* hear can be quite different!
+At school, you learn how to pronounce sounds perfectly and complete full English sentences – but out in the real world, the words you learned in the classroom sound quite different!
+Fast-talking English speakers often connect words and delete or change sounds when speaking natural pace – so, what you *expect* to hear and what you *do* hear can be quite different!

-In this week’s video, you’ll learn 30 of the most common reductions.
-Words and expressions that you hear every day, in every English conversation, that sound completely different to what you expect.
+In this week’s video, you’ll learn 30 of the most common English reductions.
+Words and expressions that you hear every day, in every English conversation, that sound completely different to what you expect to hear!

-📹 Watch the video, say the words with me, and be sure to download the free workbook too.
+Watch the video, say the words with me, and download the free PDF workbook I made for you too.
 It’s packed with everything you need to know about this lesson – the reductions, the phonemes, example sentences, and the extra practice activities!

 Well hey there I’m Emma from mmmEnglish and this is a lesson I’m excited about because we’re going to be working on your listening skills, especially to help you understand fast-talking native English speakers.